-Practice Note 12 (PN12) -Gathering of irrevocable commitments
+Practice Note 12 (PN12) - Gathering of irrevocable commitments

-Note 4 to Rules 3.1, 3.2 and 3.3 provides that "[a]n offeror may approach a very restricted number of sophisticated investors who have a controlling shareholding to obtain an irrevocable commitment. .....In appropriate circumstances, the Executive may permit particular shareholders to be called and informed of details of a proposed offer which has not been publicly announced. ....".
+Note 4 to Rules 3.1, 3.2 and 3.3 provides that "[a]n offeror may approach a very restricted number of sophisticated investors who have a controlling shareholding to obtain an irrevocable commitment.In all other cases the Executive must be consulted before any approach is made to a shareholder to obtain an irrevocable commitment in connection with an offer.
+In appropriate circumstances, the Executive may permit particular shareholders to be called and informed of details of a proposed offer which has not been publicly announced."...".